Call Your Girlfriend: Critical reception

 Ben Norman of About.com called the song "pensive pop" and said that it "demands [that] you sing along from the very beginning."
 He noted that the lyrics focuses on "the little bit of bad one must do to embrace the good".
 Marc Hogan of Pitchfork called it "one of Body Talk's most inspired moments".
 Genevieve Koski of The A.V.
 Club wrote that Body Talk "reaches its apex at its midpoint with 'Call Your Girlfriend,' which turns the breakup-anthem conceit on its ear in a manner that makes getting dumped seem inspiring."
 Heather Phares of Allmusic called it a "thoughtful twist on a love triangle that finds Robyn enjoying new love while being concerned for someone hurt by it."
 Evan Sawdey of PopMatters called it "remarkable" and "one of those rare Robyn tracks that finds a way to use its overtly commercial pop framework to tell a rather emotional, pointed relationship tale that is heads-and-shoulders above most of what’s on mainstream radio today."

 "Call Your Girlfriend" received its first play on BBC Radio 1 on July 4, 2011, as Scott Mills' Record of the Week.
-It was confirmed that it will be officially released in the UK on August 1.
+It was released in the UK on August 1.
 On November 30, 2011, the song was nominated for the Grammy Award for Best Dance Recording for the 54th Grammy Awards.